 We are using the new generation of hair transplant technique-NHT Method Blunt Donor Strip Harvesting Technique.
 Using this method every strip is almost perfect even for curly hair.

-The photos below show an excellent example of a patient with a limited donor size.
+In Contrast, The photos below show an excellent example of a patient with a limited donor size done by FUT.
 The male patient only has a 5 cm wide donor size left.
 The safe zone is only 3 cm wide at the center.

 I used FUT to harvest 1.2 cm wide, 30 cm long for the donor skin.
 I could harvest the donor strip from the safe zone easily.